bptlab/chimera/README.md

 ## Features

-This JEngine does execute
+This JEngine supports the execution of
-* AND, XOR gateways
-* user tasks
-* email- , webservices tasks
+* email- ,
+* webservice- and
-* data objects
+* user-tasks
-* termination condition for scenarios
+within fragments of a scenario.

 ## Addendum